osresearch/micropython/ports/efm32/README.md

 ![EFR32 QFN pinout](efr32-pins.png)

 This version of the build should work out-of-the-box on a Ikea 10w LED dimmer (and anything similar), and will give you a MicroPython REPL on UART1 at 115200 baud (output on PC10, input on PC11).
-For the small On/Off remote, the UART is routed to a port on the bottom of the case and uses TX on PB15 and RX on PB14.
+For the small On/Off remote and the 5-way remote, the UART is routed to a port on the bottom of the case and uses TX on PB15 and RX on PB14.
 There is a compile time define in `uart_core.c`.

 The high-current LED driver is on pin PB13 for the 10W.
-The PWm driver is not yet supported.
+The PWM driver is not yet supported.

+For the 5-way remote, the known pins are 0 for the reset button on the bottom (with an external pullup) and 3 for the red LED.

 SWD is on PF1(SWCLK) and PF0(SWD).
 Installation is easiest with OpenOCD or similar SWD probe.
 The [Teensy CMSIS-DAP](https://github.com/osresearch/arduino-cmsis-dap)